 CITY OF PORTSMOUTH, N.H.
-BOARDS AND COMMISSIONS

-APPOINTMENT APPLICATION

-Instructions: Please print or type and complete all information Please submit resume' along with this application Committee: RECREATION BOARD Renewing applicant Name: KATHRYN LYNCH Telephone: 603 - 396 - 865] Could you be contacted at work?
-YES/NO-If so, telephone #\N/A Street address: BOYAN PLACE PORTSMIUTH NH Mailing address (if different): NA Email address (for derks office communication): Kathielynch & hotmail. com How long have you been a resident of Portsmouth?
-41 yrs Occupational background: retired Registered Nurse Would you be able to commit to attending all meetings?
-(YES)NO Reasons for wishing to continue serving: with recent leadership changes to the Bourd and several projects in process or pending I would like to continue to work for Portsmouth entirens and recreation facility Users to continue to develop and upgrade recreation experiences in
+BOARDS AND COMMISSIONS APPOINTMENT APPLICATION Instructions: Please print or type and complete all information Please submit resume' along with the Committee: RECREATION BOARD Name: KATHRYN LYNCH Telephone: 603-396-865 Street address: 3 BOYAN PLACE PORTSMIUTH NH 03801 Mailing address (if different): N/A Email address (for derk's office communication): Kathielynch & hotmail.com How long have you been a resident of Portsmouth?
+41 yrs retired Registered Nurse Would you be able to commit to attending all meetings?
+YESNO Reasons for wishing to continue serving: with recent leadership changes to the Bourd and several projects in process or pending I would like to continue to work for Partsmouth when to enhance to work for Portsmouth entirens and recreation facility Users to continue to develop and upgrade recreation experiences in Portemouth